jaredpalmer/formik/website/versioned_docs/version-2.0.1/migrating-v2.md

 ### `resetForm`

-**There is only one tiny breaking change in Formik 2.x.** Luckily, it probably won't impact verry many people.
+**There is only one tiny breaking change in Formik 2.x.** Luckily, it probably won't impact very many people.
 Long story short, because we introduced `initialErrors`, `initialTouched`, `initialStatus` props, `resetForm`'s signature has changed.
 It now accepts the next initial state of Formik (instead of just the next initial values).

 **v1**